discordjs/guide/guide/additional-features/cooldowns.md

 This section assumes you followed the [Command Handling](/guide/creating-your-bot/command-handling.md) part.

-First, add a cooldown key to one of your commands (we use the ping command here) exports.
-This determines how long the user will have to wait (in seconds) before using this specific command again.
+First, add a cooldown property to your command.
+This will determine how long the user would have to wait (in seconds) before using the command again.

 ```js {4}
 const { SlashCommandBuilder } = require('discord.js');